From installation to task scheduler - step by step instruction

 -f c:\test\settings.xml -o c:\test

-value in Add arguments field.
-Click Next button.
+in the Add arguments field.
+Click Next.

-Click Finish button on final screen.
+Click Finish on the final screen.

-Wait till task should start and go to C:\test directory to check if there are two CSV files, which means that Task Scheduler did run application rules.
+Wait until the task runs, then go to C:\test to check for two CSV files, confirming that Task Scheduler ran the application rules.

 To learn more visit MSH Delete Files Older Than website.